Akuli/git-guide/committing.md

 fatal: empty ident name (for <>) not allowed
 ```

+This error happens when you try to commit for the first time.
 To fix this, run the commands that the error message suggests,
 replacing `Your Name` with your GitHub username
 and `you@example.com` with the email address you used when creating your GitHub account.